projectlouis/mlbenchmark/README.md

 from one another (e.g. using all CPU resources on its own and not sharing between other frameworks).

-blend of 5 different Docker plugins were utilized to capture each containers specific CPU usage and memory usage.
+5 different Docker plugins were utilized to capture each containers specific CPU usage and memory usage.
 Prometheus, AlertManager, Grafana, NodeExporter, and cAdvisor were compiled in separate Docker containers and communicated via localhost proxies.
 These overlaying containers were segregated from one another when collecting each of the performance metrics over each set of runs.
 Figure 3 shows how each container reports its